 - Ok Hostel Madrid – Are you on a very tight budget but still want to be in one of the top neighborhoods for bars and ethnic places where you can try different foods?
 Check out this nice hostel, I’m sure you’ll like it!

-- Las Musas Hostel – In case you’re on the search for a superb place close to many bars where you can drink and enjoy some fun and food places as well, then search no more, you just found one of my top recommendations out there!
+- Quarto privado Lavapies – In case you’re on the search for a cozy place close to many bars where you can drink and enjoy some fun and food places as well, then search no more, this room could be a good option for you!

-These were the 6 best areas I am recommending in the city center, but I have another extra recommendation for you that’s not in the center but still very close by and it offers an amazing experience for travelers.
-Yep, I’m talking about Salamanca, one of the most beautiful areas in Madrid:
+These were the 6 best areas I am recommending in the city center, but I have another 2 extra recommendations for you that’s not in the center but still very close by and it offers an amazing experience for travelers.
+Yep, I’m talking about Salamanca and Retiro, let’s start with the first one:

 In case you’re interested in having the ultimate fabulous, upscale experience during your stay in Madrid, there’s no better place out there than Salamanca!